Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-one.md

 ![](/images/cmio/blocked.png)
 ___

 Click "Open System Settings" on that alert (if you clicked "OK" instead that's fine, go ahead and open the System Settings.app section "Security & Privacy").
-Scroll down until you see the notification `System software from application "OffcutsCam" was prevented from loading` and click `Allow`.
+Scroll down until you see the notification `System software from application "OffcutsCam" was blocked from loading` and click `Allow`.

 ___
 ![](/images/cmio/notification.png)